-The Society of Chemical Industry (SCI), America Section, will award the 10th annual SCI Gordon E. Moore Medal to Jerzy Klosin, research fellow, The Dow Chemical Company, at a luncheon in his honor during Innovation Day 2013.
-The luncheon, which will be held September 17 at the Chemical Heritage Foundation (CHF) headquarters in Philadelphia, is a joint event hosted by SCI and CHF, which gathers more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.
+The Society of Chemical Industry (SCI), America Section, will award the 12th annual SCI Gordon E. Moore Medal to John A. McCauley of Merck and Company at a luncheon in his honor on Innovation Day 2015.
+The luncheon, hosted jointly by SCI and the Chemical Heritage Foundation (CHF) on October 6, 2015, at CHF headquarters in Philadelphia, gathers more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.

 Past SCI Gordon E. Moore Medalists:

 - Paul A. Sagel (2007)

 About the SCI Gordon E. Moore Medal

 The Society of Chemical Industry (SCI) has established the SCI Gordon E. Moore Medal to recognize early-career success in innovation, as reflected both in market impact and improvement to quality of life.
 By highlighting extraordinary individuals and their work, SCI aims to promote public understanding of research and development in modern chemical industries, enhance the interest of students in applied chemistry by providing role models, and emphasize the role of creative research in the global economy.
 For more information, see SCI Gordon E. Moore Medal on the SCI Web site.